astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 species_wosp_man
 : Contains reference sequences identified to species or lower, but sequences whose species name contains “sp.” or whose genus name is empty are excluded

-Reference databases for molecular identification are located in “`InstallPath/share/claident/blastdb`”, so list contents of this folder provides which databases are installed.
+Reference databases for molecular identification are located in “`[Install Path]/share/claident/blastdb`”, so list contents of this folder provides which databases are installed.

 Because there are so many databases, choosing the best one can be difficult, and the optimal choice depends on the target taxon and research goals.
 When MiFish metabarcoding is applied to Japanese freshwater or coastal samples and you also wish to identify non-animal or non-mitochondrial sequences, we recommend “`overall_species_wsp`”.